jsiek/deduce/doc/Reference.md

 and [Function (Statement)](#function-statement) via [Pattern List](#pattern-list).

-## Pattern List
+## Parameter List

 ```
-pattern_list ::= ε | pattern | pattern "," ident_list
+param_list ::= ε | pattern | pattern "," identifier_list
 ```

-A pattern list is a comma-separated sequence of zero or more patterns.
+A parameter list begins with a pattern (for the first function parameter) and then continues with a comma-separated sequence of zero or more identifiers (for the rest of the function parameters).

 ## Period (Proof of True)